 13.1.2 Interior cleaning

 Observe the following points for CIP and SIP cleaning:

-- Use only cleaning agents to which the process-wetted materials are adequately resistant.

-Observe the following point for cleaning with pigs:
+- Use only cleaning agents to which the process-wetted materials are adequately resistant. - Observe the maximum permitted medium temperature for the measuring device $(\rightarrow \boxminus 105)$.